dheysonalves/dheysonalves/README.md

 ### Languages I use

-This is mostly the languages that have been using in the last few months.
+This is mostly the languages that have worked in the last few months.

 ![HTML5](https://img.shields.io/badge/-HTML5-000000?style=flat&logo=html5)
 ![CSS](https://img.shields.io/badge/-CSS-000000?style=flat&logo=CSS)